rob-blackbourn/jetblack-pnl/README.md

 stock would likely have been cheaper to acquire, and matching new sales against old purchases ensured the P&L was not skewed by old inventory.
 It is not the only methodology however.
-Traders sometimes prefer a "worst price" approach, were a sell is matched against the highest price buy.
+Traders sometimes prefer a "worst price" approach, were a sell is matched against the highest buy price.

 Regardless of the approach the P&L can be characterized by the following
 properties: